near/nearcore/docs/architecture.md

 ### `chain/jsonrpc`

-This crates contains the jsonrpc interface and implementation
+This crate implements [JSON-RPC](https://www.jsonrpc.org/) API server to enable submission of new transactions and inspection of the blockchain data, the network state, and the node status.

 ### `runtime/runtime`